Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 - 6 hours of education in ethics

-- 6 hours of education in HIV and AIDS
+- 6 hours of education on HIV and AIDS

 - 6 hours of education in suicide prevention

-You can also meet the educational requirements for certification as an LADC in New Hampshire by completing a bachelor’s degree in one of the following areas:
+You can also meet the educational requirements for LADC certification in New Hampshire by completing a bachelor’s degree in one of the following areas:

 - Clinical mental health